Ratsch0k/blog/src/content/posts/tile-anti-stalking-bypass/index.md

 # Fix

-It is recommended that Tile processes the entire PrivateID and correctly differentiates between PrivateIDV0 and PrivateIDV2.
+It is recommended that Tile processes the entire BLE advertisement and correctly differentiates between PrivateIDV0 and PrivateIDV2.

 # Timeline

-- 2024-03-13: Contacting Life 360's security contact through responsibledisclosure@life360.com
+- 2024-03-13: Contacted Life 360's security contact through responsibledisclosure@life360.com
-- 2024-05-21: Contacting Tile's support asking for a status update
+- 2024-05-21: Contacted Tile's support asking for a status update